-Popovich was named head coach of the U.S. men’s national team in October 2015.
+The three-time NBA Coach of the Year award winner was named head coach of the U.S. men's national team in October 2015.
 He officially took over the role from Mike Krzyzewski following the 2016 Olympic Games in Brazil.
-He coached the U.S. to a seventh-place finish at the 2019 FIBA Basketball World Cup.
+He coached Team USA to a seventh-place finish at the 2019 FIBA Basketball World Cup.

 Activism and Personal Life

 The professional basketball coach strongly supports social justice and equality for all.
 He has dedicated time and money working with local San Antonio nonprofits such as the San Antonio Food Bank and the Innocence Project.
 Additionally, he helped deliver shoes to more than 200 Gates Elementary School students affected by Hurricanes Irma and Maria through Shoes That Fit.
 He has helped raise funds for J/P HRO, a disaster relief program that operates in Haiti in addition to many other relief organizations.

 Popovich's wife, Erin Popovich, passed away on April 18, 2018.
 They were married for over four decades and shared two children: a son named Micky and daughter named Jill.

 According to Celebrity Net Worth, Gregg Popovich's net worth is $40 million.
 Popovich's annual salary is reportedly $11 million per year, making him the highest-paid coach in the NBA.